 Dr. Ressler served for 34 years as a commissioned officer in the U.S. Army Corps of Engineers and retired at the rank of Brigadier General.
 His service included a variety of military engineering assignments in the U.S., Europe, and Central Asia, including service as Deputy Commander of the New York District, Corps of Engineers.
 He is a master parachutist and a registered professional engineer in Virginia.
 At West Point, he previously served as Civil Engineering Program Director, Vice Dean for Education, and USMA Chief of Staff.
 He taught courses in statics, dynamics, mechanics of materials, structural analysis, advanced structural analysis, steel design, concrete design, construction management, design of structural systems, civil engineering history, and professional practice.
 As Department Head, he supervised 36 faculty members, two ABET-accredited engineering programs, and two research centers.
 He also established and served as founding director of the West Point Center for STEM Education.

 Steve is active in engineering education.
 He currently serves as Chair of the American Society of Civil Engineers (ASCE) Committee on Accreditation and is a past-chair of the ASCE Educational Activities Committee, ASCE Committee on Curricula and Accreditation, ASCE Committee on Faculty Development, and American Society for Engineering Education (ASEE) Civil Engineering Division.
 He serves as one of ASCE’s representatives to the Board of Delegates of the Accreditation Board for Engineering and Technology (ABET) and is an ABET program evaluator.
 For over a decade, he has served as a principal instructor for ASCE’s landmark faculty development program—the ExCEEd (Excellence in Civil Engineering Education) Teaching Workshop.
-Since 2001, he has served as director of the Engineering Encounters Bridge Design Contest, a nationwide Internet-based competition that has introduced engineering to over 100,000 middle school and high school students.
+From 2001 to 2016, he has served as director of the West Point Bridge Design Contest, a nationwide Internet-based competition that introduced engineering to over 100,000 middle school and high school students.
 He has written over seventy scholarly papers on engineering accreditation, curriculum assessment, faculty development, teaching techniques, K-12 engineering outreach, and information technology.

 In 2007, he deployed to Afghanistan to develop a civil engineering program for the newly created National Military Academy of Afghanistan (NMAA) in Kabul.